 The bull turned on the tourist after he taunted the beast, goring his right thigh and tossing him across the sand of the bull ring in the final stage of a daily bull-run in Pamplona, northern Spain.

-The horn pierced the victim's right femoral artery.
-Surgeons operated on him at the bull ring's surgery and he was transfered to hospital, the Navarre regional government said in a statement.
+The horn pierced the 25-year-old victim's right femoral artery and a vein.
+Surgeons operated at the bull ring's surgery and he was transfered to hospital, the Navarre regional government said in a statement.

-Six other runners -- two Americans, another Australian, a Briton, an Italian, and a Spaniard and a Briton -- suffered bruising but were not seriously injured.
+Six other runners -- two Americans, another Australian, a Briton, an Italian, and a Spaniard -- suffered bruising but were not seriously injured, the government said.